Transfer to the One of the Nine UC Campuses

 7. Does the UC require a language other than English for transfer admission as a junior?

 The UC does not require completion of a language other than English for admission (i.e., to fulfill the minimum eligibility requirements for admission) as an upper-division transfer student from the community college.
 However, specific colleges or programs at UC campuses may require a language other than English as part of their breadth or major requirements.
 Students who plan to complete IGETC to fulfill lower division GE requirements must complete a language other than English.
-See UC General Education.
+See the UC General Education section on the UC Transfer Basics page.

 8. Which UC campuses offer Guaranteed Admission to City College students?